robfletcher/strikt/src/pages/index.md

 - applying assertions to all elements of a collection or entries in a map, reporting on individual elements.

 Nested assertions are implemented by using `AssertionContext<T>.expect` to perform assertions inside of the lambda passed to `assert` and then using the properties `allFailed`, `anyFailed`, `allPassed` and `anyPassed` to make a decision about the overall result.

-A nested assertion will use several `expect` chains or blocks to make assertions then make a decision about whether the _overall_ assertion has passed or failed based on the outcome of those nested assertions.
 For example, `all` applies assertions to each element of an `Iterable` then passes the overall assertion if (and only if) all those nested assertions passed.
 On the other hand `any` applies assertions to the elements of an `Iterable` but will pass the overall assertion if just one of those nested assertions passed.

-Nested assertions can also be very useful for custom assertions that apply to the domain objects of your own applications.